Best Scotland cruises 2025 & 2026

 Mini Cruise around Scotland

-Scenic Scottish Island Cruise from Liverpool – Isle of Lewis and Skye
+Scenic Scottish Island Cruise from Liverpool – Orkney, Isle of Lewis

 This five-night mini cruise around Scotland’s Hebridean islands is a great way to get a taste of the Hebrides or try out a cruise if you’ve never been on one before.
-Departing from Liverpool, your first port of call is Portree on the Isle of Skye where you’ll have a day to explore this incredible island.
+Departing from Liverpool, your first port of call is Kirkwall in Orkney where you’ll have a day to explore this incredible island.

-You’ll then set sail from the Inner Hebrides to arrive in Stornoway, Lewis in the Outer Hebrides (also known as the Western Isles).
-Both days offer excursions so you can explore the captivating landscapes and learn more about the local Gaelic culture.
+You’ll then set sail from Orkney to arrive in Stornoway, Lewis in the Outer Hebrides (also known as the Western Isles).
+I highly recommend a visit to the incredible Callanish Standing Stones.

 The following day, you’ll be cruising past the Small Isles of Eigg, Rum, Canna and Muck.
-Continuing on your journey, you’ll get a chance to see the iconic Dutchman’s Cap which is one of the Treshnish Isles, before sailing past Fingal’s Cave, a basalt sea-cave with distinctive columns and a remarkable symmetry.
-The next day you arrive back in Liverpool as your Hebridean island cruise draws to a close.
+Next, you’ll see the iconic Dutchman’s Cap which is one of the Treshnish Isles, before sailing past Fingal’s Cave, a basalt sea-cave with distinctive columns and a remarkable symmetry.
+The following day you arrive back in Liverpool as your Scotland island cruise draws to a close.

 Accommodation